WebexCommunity/webex-node-bot-framework/docs/contributing.md

 #### Test

 Before submitting a pull request, please validate that all tests work and are augmented as necessary, to test your new functionality.
-It is reccomended that you familiarize yourself with the tests BEFORE beginning any feature related work.
+It is reccomended that you familiarize yourself with the tests BEFORE begining any feature related work.

 The tests require the following environment variables which will be read in from a .env file if one is available.
 | Variable| Value | Purpose                    |